 This scholarship is for students from outside the UK, who are planning to take up a place on a graduate course within District 1090.
 To be eligible:

-- Applicants must be from (a citizen of) a low to middle-income country, as defined by the UK Government’s Department of International Development.
+- Applicants must be from (a citizen of or long term resident of) a low to a middle-income country, as defined by the UK Government’s Department of International Development, or the World Bank or other similar organisation.

 How to Apply